alvarobartt/understanding-resnet/README.md

 __TL;DR__ In Residual Learning the layers are reformulated as learning residual functions with reference to the layer inputs.
 These networks are easier to optimize, and can gain accuracy from considerably increased depth.
-Along this repository not just an explanation is provided but also the implementation of the ResNet architecture written in PyTorch, MXNet and JAX.
+Along this repository not just an explanation is provided but also the implementation of the original ResNet architecture written in PyTorch.
-Additionally, here you will also find the ResNet20 trained with CIFAR10, as proposed by the authors; which is the smallest ResNet described in the original paper.
+Additionally, here you will also find both the ResNet20 & ResNet32 trained with CIFAR10, as proposed by the authors; which are some of the smallest ResNets described in the original paper.
+And, also some ported weights for the bigger ResNets trained with ImageNet.

 ---